UM-ESG/ESG-Website/content/by-laws.md

 - Every Engineering Council member society must have at least one representative.
 - A representative may represent only one society.
-- The representative is responsible for ensuring that the society he/she represents fulfills the obligations set forth in the UMEC ByLaws and UMEC Constitution.
+- The representative is responsible for ensuring that the society he/she represents fulfills the obligations set forth in the ESG ByLaws and ESG Constitution.

 ## General Meetings